hamilton-cs/py-simple-audio/docs/capabilities.rst

 ---------------------

 `PyAudio <https://pypi.python.org/pypi/PyAudio>`_ is another cross-platform audio library for Python.
-While it has more capability than simpleaudio, such as recording and continuous audio streaming, it depends on having `PortAudio <http://www.portaudio.com/>`_ which makes for a more complicated installation.
-Simpleaudio is intended to be one-stop shopping for a cross-platform audio interface intended for sound clip playback.
+While it has more capability than simpleaudio-hamilton-cs, such as recording and continuous audio streaming, it depends on having `PortAudio <http://www.portaudio.com/>`_ which makes for a more complicated installation. simpleaudio-hamilton-cs is intended to be one-stop shopping for a cross-platform audio interface intended for sound clip playback.